T3mps/Kronos/README.md

 ## Creating an application with Kronos
 #### 1)
-The only required implementations are `Main` class, and a one which extends the `Application` base class.
+The only required implementations are a `Main` class, and a one which extends the `Application` base class.

 ```java
 import com.starworks.kronos.core.EntryPoint;